Scurrlin/LC_Python_vs_CSharp/README.md

 - Runtime3: 53ms, beats 96.23%
 <br>

-- Memory1: 16.83MB, beats 72.42%
+- Memory1: 16.83MB, beats 73.04%
-- Memory2: 16.88MB, beats 73.04%
+- Memory2: 16.88MB, beats 72.42%
 - Memory3: 16.95MB, beats 33.05%

 </details>

 As you can see, the runtimes for C# scored significantly higher than those of Python relatively speaking.
-However, even the runtime that beat over 96% of other C# solutions was still slower than the Python solution that only beat 57%
+However, even the runtime that beat over 96% of other C# solutions was still 10ms slower than the Python solution that only beat 57% of other Python solutions.

+The memory usage for this problem tells a simliar story.
+Even though the C# solutions scored lower in their performance percentile, the solution that beat 11% of other C# solutions used only 0.36MB more memory than the solution that beat 56%.
+This suggests that there is not much deviation across the entire range of memory usage for this problem's C# solutions.

+Additonally, the Python solution that beat 33% of other Python solutions in memory usage used only 0.12MB more than the solution that beat 73%.
+This confirms that there is not much deviation across the entire range of memory usage for this problem's Python solutions either.

+Based on the above insights, I would say to take the runtime and memory comparisons below with a fairly large grain of salt.

 <details>
 <summary>Runtime Comparison</summary>